 PREP IS QUICK – Rolling out MusselBound is a really fast process that only requires a small amount of precision.
-The rolls are a manageable size and the thickness makes it easy to work with.
-I rolled out the back of the kitchen island about 10 minutes and then I was ready to tile!
+The rolls are a manageable size and the thickness makes them easy to work with.
+I rolled out the back of the kitchen island for about 10 minutes and then I was ready to tile!

 THERE IS NO CURE TIME – MusselBound adhesive is activated in 5 seconds by pressing the tile into place.
 Therefore, there is no wait time required after applying the tile.
 Grouting can happen right away!

-EASY TO START AND STOP – With no mortar or trowel to worry about its easy to pick up a tile, line it up and press it into place.
+EASY TO START AND STOP – With no mortar or trowel to worry about it’s easy to pick up a tile, line it up, and press it into place.
 Rinse and Repeat.
-Its’ equally as easy to stop.
+It’s equally as easy to stop.
 Just put down the tile and walk away when needed.

 IT’S MORE EXPENSIVE – Without a doubt, MusselBound is the more expensive option.
-At $23-30/ 15 sq feet it can definitely add up quickly.
+At $23-30/ 15 sq feet, it can definitely add up quickly.
 I would recommend saving my using mortar on larger areas then saving the MusselBound for small areas or spaces that need to be done quickly.

-IT’S HARDER TO MANIPULATE – Unlike mortar, its extremely challenging to shift a tile that has been placed in the wrong spot.
-The adhesive is extremely sticky and once the tile is on its ON GOOD.
-I did have luck prying a few pieces off with a flat head screw driver, but I definitely recommend working slowly and precisely to assure accurate placement.
+IT’S HARDER TO MANIPULATE – Unlike mortar, it’s extremely challenging to shift a tile that has been placed in the wrong spot.
+The adhesive is extremely sticky and once the tile is on it’s ON GOOD.
+I did have luck prying a few pieces off with a flat head screwdriver, but I definitely recommend working slowly and precisely to assure accurate placement.

 There you go!
-My first timer opinion on tile adhesion products.
+My first-timer opinion on tile adhesion products.
 Overall I really enjoyed both processes and think they both have a place in a tile project.
 Likely, when I tile again I will use mortar for larger areas and MusselBound for smaller areas for the money savings alone.
 Although, in the end, it was MusselBound that made the whole process go faster.